nidkil/vue-build-helper/README.md

 }
 ```

 Now you can run `npm run build-helper` from the command line.
-You can pass it arguments using double dashes (--), i.e. `npm run build-helper -- info`.
+You can pass it arguments using double dashes (--), e.g. `npm run build-helper -- info`.

 ## Usage